Digital Breast Tomosynthesis and Breast Cancer Screening

 Breast cancer is the second most common cancer among women in the United States.
 Approximately one in eight women will develop breast cancer at some point in their lives.

 The "gold standard" for diagnosing breast cancer is mammography.
 Several studies have shown that, in women over the age of 40, mammography greatly reduces the risk of dying from breast cancer.

 Mammography is the best technology for breast cancer screening.
 However, mammograms are not perfect.
-Not all breast cancers are seen on a mammogram, especially when a woman has “dense” breasts.
+Not all breast cancers are seen on a mammogram, especially if you have “dense” breasts.

 Breasts are made up of two types of tissue: fibroglandular tissue and fatty tissue.
-Fibroglandular tissue is the milk glands and ducts in the breast; this tissue appears white on a mammogram.
+Fibroglandular tissue is the milk glands and ducts in your breast; this tissue appears white on a mammogram.
 Fatty tissue appears gray on a mammogram.
-If the amount of fibroglandular tissue (white) is greater than the amount of fatty tissue (gray), the woman has dense breasts.
-(Figure 1) Almost half of all women in the United States have dense breasts.
+If the amount of fibroglandular tissue (white) is greater than the amount of fatty tissue (gray), then you have dense breasts.
+Almost half of all women in the United States have dense breasts.

 Figure.
 1. The range of breast density, from fatty breasts (far left) to extremely dense breasts (far right).

-Unfortunately, many abnormalities--including cancer--also appear white on a mammogram.
+Unfortunately, many abnormalities - including cancer - also appear white on a mammogram.
 Since breast cancer and fibroglandular tissue are both white on a mammogram, it can be difficult to tell the difference between normal breast tissue and breast cancer.
 In addition, dense breasts can overlap, or “hide,” a breast cancer.
-When dense breasts are viewed on a mammogram, the doctor may not be able to clearly see an abnormality in the breast.
+When dense breasts are viewed on a mammogram, the healthcare provider may not be able to clearly see an abnormality in your breast.